jmtalarn/elm-personal-site/content/posts/2017-05-19-build-publish-ionic-app-first-steps.md

 <h2>Install Node.js, Apache Cordova and Ionic framework</h2>
 The first step will be install Node.js as Ionic provides a CLI that helps you to generate the app and provides some commands to build and generate the APK file and many other useful commands.

-You should choose your development platform and Node.js version (Long Time Support or latest stable version) and follow the steps provided by the <a href="https://nodejs.org/en/">Node.js page.</a>
+You should choose your development platform and Node.js version (Long Time Support or latest stable version) and follow the steps provided by the [Node.js page.](https://nodejs.org/en/)

  <img class="" src="../images/2017-05-21-01_39_22-Node.js.png" alt="" />
 Once is installed, you proceed to install Ionic and Cordova as the Ionic Framework is built on the top of the Apache Cordova.